menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_names_and_gender_revisited_test.md

 4  The header titled "Birth Gender" is selected
 5. The list is sorted alphabetically in the opposite order

-### The Patient List shows only searched female birth gender

-1. The Search Patients screen is shown
-2. "female" is entered into the search testField
-3. Only patients with a "Female" birth gender are listed

-### The Patient List shows only searched male birth gender

-1. The Search Patients screen is shown
-2. "male" is entered into the search testField
-3. Only patients with a "Male" birth gender are listed

 ### Review the birth gender, preferred gender and preferred name on a patients profile

 1. The Search Patients screen is shown